The translation of this document is outdated.

 10) the procedures and requirements for keeping such wild

-animals in enclosed areas (deer parks, wild bird farms, fur
+animals in enclosed areas (deer parks, wild bird farms, and

-animal farms and others), which are used for the acquisition of
+others) which are used for the acquisition of products of animal

-products of animal origin or for the purposes of species
+origin or for the purposes of species selection;

 11) the criteria and procedures by which a dog shall be